zadjii/nebula/docs/multiple-hosts-spec.md

     - B again tries to tell the remote it has an update u_1@t_1. (the host can know this will get a new timestamp) The remote assigns u_1 the timestamp t_3, and marks A out of date.
   - In the above scenario, and also in probably any scenario honestly, when a client has a connection to a host, if that host ever becomes out of date, the client won't know.
 This isn't made worse by the lack of a FileChangeProposal

+So lets do B again w/o the FileChangeProposal
+C.1 The thread wakes up because it's been 30s
+C.2 We query the db, find no changes
+C.3 We send a HostHandshake to the remote, the remote tells us that we're out of date C.4 we ask a host from the remote for the updates we missed C.6 we handshake the remote, they tell us we're synced up C.7 we deque any network connections

+Seems good to me.

 ### RemoteHandshake signature